 About Patrice Chaplin

-Patrice Chaplin is an internationally renowned playwright and author who has published more than 36 books, plays and short stories.
-Her most notable work includes Albany Park, Siesta – which was made into a film staring Jodi Foster and Isabella Rossellini with music by Miles Davis – Into the Darkness Laughing, Hidden Star, Night Fishing, Death Trap and City of Secrets.
+Patrice Chaplin is an internationally renowned playwright and author who has published more than 36 books, plays, and short stories.
+Her most notable work includes Albany Park, Siesta – which was made into a film starring Jodi Foster and Isabella Rossellini with music by Miles Davis – Into the Darkness Laughing, Hidden Star, Night Fishing, Death Trap and City of Secrets.